 Field-hunting tip

-Look in hydrothermal base metal deposits country — that is the host setting where kombatite typically forms.
+Look in hydrothermal base metal deposits country, the host setting where kombatite typically forms.
 If you start seeing vanadinite, descloizite, calcite in float, you are in the right ground.
 Field specimens usually show a platy crystals, tabular, clusters habit, so train your eye for that shape before scanning the outcrop.